- Vegetables: broccoli, brussel sprouts, cabbages, cauliflower, rutabagas, turnips

 - Sustainable Communities: local and regional food systems, social networks, sustainability measures, urban agriculture

-The goal of this project is to provide farmers with the information and resources necessary to implement an effective and economical integrated clubroot management program.
+The goal of this project is to provide farmers with the resources and knowledge necessary to implement an effective and economical integrated clubroot management program.
 The farmer-scientist team will conduct collaborative research and Extension activities:

-Objective 1: Conduct on-farm research investigating cultivar resistance to clubroot, and the effectiveness of cultural practices for clubroot suppression.
+1) Objective: Conduct on-farm research investigating cultivar resistance to clubroot and the effectiveness of cultural practices for clubroot suppression.

 Performance Target: Based on the findings of variety screening, cultural control, and farm rotation studies, we will develop integrated recommendations for clubroot disease management.